ktorio/ktor-documentation/topics/locations.md

 For each typed route you want to handle, you need to create a class (usually a data class) containing the parameters that you want to handle.

-The parameters must be of any type supported by the [Data Conversion](data-conversion.md) feature.
+The parameters must be of any type supported by the [Data Conversion](data-conversion.md) plugin.
 By default, you can use `Int`, `Long`, `Float`, `Double`, `Boolean`, `String`, enums and `Iterable` as parameters.

 ### URL parameters